OpenRefine/OpenRefine/docs/docs/manual/facets.md

 ## Overview {#overview}

-Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!
+Facets are one of the OpenRefine’s strongest features - that’s where the diamond logo comes from!

 Faceting allows you to look for patterns and trends.
 Facets are essentially aspects or angles of data variance in a given column.
 For example, if you had survey data where respondents indicated one of five responses from “Strongly agree” to “Strongly disagree,” those five responses make up a text facet, showing how many people selected each option.